Priorities

 Late Payment

 The construction sector is particularly affected by late payments, because of the characteristics of its value chain but also because construction companies usually have the obligation to perform the construction at their own expense (material, machinery, personnel) before getting paid.
-The low profit margins in the sector are aggravating the problem and make companies vulnerable to cash flow difficulties.
-Late payment can thus endanger the mere existence of a construction company.
-A positive cash flow is essential to ensure the daily functioning of the company and to expand, invest and embark on new projects.
+The low profit margins in the sector are aggravating the problem and make companies – be it small and medium-sized companies (SMEs) or large contractors – vulnerable to cash flow difficulties.
+Late payment can thus endanger the mere existence of a construction company as a positive cash flow is essential to ensure the daily functioning of a company.

 Share this page :